ameliapower/react-giphy-app/README.md

 - Then:
 - Ejected and added node-sass and sass-loader
-- Configuration added to dev file for scss
+- Webpack configuration added for scss
 - Added react-router-dom

 ### `npm install`